Squash League Rules

 8. In general, two players are demoted from each division each month.
 If new players are joining the league, or old players re-joining, then more than two players may be demoted.

-9. Players finishing third in their division, are guaranteed to not be demoted IF they have played all their matches.
-The guarantee will be achieved by temporarily increasing the number of players in a division, if necessary.
-Protection is NOT guaranteed if a division of seven or more players would be needed.
+9. Players finishing third in their division, are guaranteed to not be demoted by more than one division IF they have played all their matches.
+The guarantee will be achieved by temporarily increasing the number of players, if necessary.
+Protection is NOT guaranteed if a division of more than seven players would be needed.

 13. If a match is incomplete at the end of 40 minutes, the options are: